stfc/janus-core/contributing.md

 - Ensuring all contribution rules have been followed
 - Ensuring the [coding style](./coding_style.md) is adhered to
 - Only accepting a merge if all tests have passed
-- Using the comments system to request changes for the submittor to make
+- Using the comments system to request changes for the submitter to make

 ### Enforcing style